A Guide To Black-Owned Charleston

 Where to eat

 Robert and Lydia Huger opened the family-owned and operated Hannibal’s Soul Kitchen in 1985 and a third generation of Hugers still doles out traditional lowcountry dishes today.
 Specialties include crab and shrimp rice, okra stew, and Hoppin’ John, a cowpeas and rice dish made with onions and bacon.
-Save room for the bread pudding, which has been praised by publications ranging from Southern Living to the New York Times
+Save room for the bread pudding, which has been praised by publications ranging from Southern Living to the New York Times.

 Shawn Mendes, chef and owner of Travelers’ Choice Award–winning Gillies Seafood, was 16 when he started working in his grandfather’s meat market—and it’s the memory of his grandparents that fueled his restaurant’s conception.
 His experience working in the market and the fond memories of his grandmother’s from-scratch cooking waiting for the family after church are the meat and potatoes of the experience he wanted to recreate.
 While the restaurant specializes in seafood, you will find dishes that reflect his grandmother’s Southern cooking including meatloaf, lima beans, and collard greens.
 According to reviews many dishes come highly recommended, but the she-crab soup is a fan-favorite.
 (If you are a fan of television cooking shows you may have seen Mendes featured on Food Network’s The Delicious Miss Brown, or on the Travel Channel’s Food Paradise—plus, his restaurant was the winner of The Discovery Channel’s Moonshiners: Smoke Ring in 2021.)